AccelByte/grpc-plugin-dependencies/OVERVIEW.md

 3. Run `gRPC client`, for example `plugin-arch-grpc-client-java`

    a.
 Clone `plugin-arch-grpc-client-java` repository.

    b.
 Follow the `README.md` inside to setup, build, and run it.

+   c.
+Try it out!
+See the instruction in `README.md`.

+### For Chat Filter Custom Function

+1. Run `dependency services` for local development and testing.

+   a.
+Clone `plugin-arch-grpc-dependencies` repository.

+   b.
+Follow the `README.md` inside to setup and run it.

+   c.
+Keep it running.

+2. Run a `gRPC server`, for example `chat-filter-grpc-plugin-server-go`

+   a.
+Clone `chat-filter-grpc-plugin-server-go` repository.

+   b.
+Follow the `README.md` inside to setup, build, and run it.

+   c.
+Keep it running.

+3. Run `gRPC client`, for example `chat-filter-grpc-plugin-client-go`

+   a.
+Clone `chat-filter-grpc-plugin-client-go` repository.

+   b.
+Follow the `README.md` inside to setup, build, and run it.